Being born and bred in London England, even I was confused as to the differences between England, Great Britain. Simple when you know.

 Flag of the Republic of Ireland.
 Irish tricolour

 The flag of Ireland.
 The green represents Irish Catholics, while the orange represents Irish Protestants.
 The white in the centre represents the peace between the two groups who split after the people living there went to war against their British rulers.

 Republic of Ireland has its own Prime Minister.

 Republic of Ireland is bordered by Northern Ireland, which is part of the United Kingdom.
 This country which was first partitioned on May 3, 1921.
 Northern Ireland is a constituent country within the United Kingdom, lying in the North East of Ireland.
 It shares a border with the Republic of Ireland.

 Language, Irish, and Irish Gaelic.
 Capital, Dublin.
 Patron saint, Saint Patrick.
 National Anthem, The Soldier's Song.
 Floral emblem, Shamrock.
 An emblem with a three-leaf clover symbol imprinted on it.
 Currency, Irish Pound or punt, Irish - Eireannach.

 Saint Patrick Day is a cultural and religious celebration held in memory of Saint Patrick, a 5th-century Christian missionary and bishop from Ireland.
 St. Patrick's day is celebrated on March 17.

-Ireland and the Irish.
+What is Ireland and the Irish people known for?
 The four-leaf clover.
 Guinness, the Irish jig (a traditional dance).
 Labourers/builders.
 The IRA and the troubles they've had over the years.
 Their love of traditional country music.